SM UB-119

+UB-119 went missing after 5 May 1918; last contact was off the northern coast of Ireland.

 Construction

 She was built by AG Weser of Bremen and following just under a year of construction, launched at Bremen on 13 December 1917.
 UB-119 was commissioned early the next year under the command of Oblt.z.S.
 Walter Kolbe.
 Like all Type UB III submarines, UB-119 carried 10 torpedoes and was armed with a 8.8 cm deck gun.
 UB-119 would carry a crew of up to 3 officer and 31 men and had a cruising range of 7,280 nmi.
 UB-119 had a displacement of 512 t while surfaced and 643 t when submerged.
 Her engines enabled her to travel at 13.9 kn when surfaced and 7.6 kn when submerged.

+Previously recorded fate

+UB-119 was previously thought to have been rammed by Green Island at 55°16′N 6°24′W between Rathlin Island and the Irish coast.
+Research by Pamela Armstrong established that UB-119 attacked the steamer Wheatear by gunfire in the same area four hours after the Green Island incident.